 ❙ No Conflict Minerals

-To avoid using conflict minerals acquired from illegal means is what the CLC does to realize the CSR in human rights protection and environment protection for a sustainable supply chain.
+To avoid using conflict minerals acquired from illegal means is what the CLC does to realize the ESG in human rights protection and environment protection for a sustainable supply chain.
 We hereby guarantee that all CLC industrial paper and corrugated boxes do not use conflict minerals including tin, tantalum, tungsten, and gold from the Congo Republic and nearby countries and regions in the production process.
 Additionally, CLC let the suppliers understand the serious social and environmental issues such as human rights violations, armed conflicts, and international disputes caused by the mining and trade of metal minerals, and the duty they need to fulfill in the supply chain.
 We commit to non-conflict procurement, and continue to pay attention to the mineral management requirements of international organizations, and communicate with the supply chain in real time.